-Density/Intensity: The International West Mixed Use designation allows a Floor Area Ratio ranging from 0.5 to 2.0 for non-residential uses.
-Residential densities range from 42.1 to 60 dwelling units per acre.
+Density / Intensity: The International West Mixed Use designation allows a Floor Area Ratio ranging from 0.5 maximum FAR of up to 2.0 for non-residential uses-, and up to 5.0 for hotel resorts and entertainment venues, and maximum residential densities range from 42.1 of up to 6070 dwelling units per acre.

-Zoning: A new zoning district that implements the International West Mixed Use designation will need to be created and adopted following adoption of the General Plan.
+Zoning: A new zoning district and/or overlay zone that implements the International West Mixed Use designation, which also replaces the Harbor Corridor Specific Plan, will need to be created and adopted following adoption of the General Plan..
+The International West Mixed Use designation is also implemented by the Planned Unit Development (PUD) zoning, and an overlay zone will be created with development standards for mixed-use and standalone housing projects.